Cuber01/sand-game/README.md

 *Feel free to watch sand.mp4 if you'd like to see how it looks like.*

-You're currently on the 'simple' branch (if you're on master and there is no 'simple' branch, this means that I still haven't started working on the rewrite and you can clone master), I would like to rewrite this project in full OOP and add better interactions on the master branch.
+You're currently on the 'simple' branch, I'm currently rewriting this project to full OOP and adding better interactions on the 'master' branch.
+If you don't want to contribute, just clone this branch (considered stable atm) and have fun!

 version 1.0